FLL Team #60911

 If we put this into the water it should help the ecosystem just as a real reef should.

 In our rookie season, we had a wonderful time with the “MASTERPIECE” challenge.
-It was a great learning experience for the team
+It was a great

 members as well as the coaches!